AlbrechtKamlah/mcluster/README.md

 ## mcluster - a tool to make a star cluster

-The original McLuster software ([see here](https://github.com/ahwkuepper/mcluster)) is an open source code, which is used to either set up initial conditions for N-body computations or to generate artificial star clusters for direct investigation.
+The original mcluster software ([see here](https://github.com/ahwkuepper/mcluster)) is an open source code, which is used to either set up initial conditions for _N_-body computations or to generate artificial star clusters for direct investigation.

 Kuepper et al. (2011) - https://ui.adsabs.harvard.edu/abs/2011MNRAS.417.2300K/abstract